-Trek through lowland rain forest and montane cloud forest while investigating the biotic, physical, and cultural forces that affect tropical biodiversity.
+Trek through lowland rain forest, montane forest, and coastal ecosystems while investigating the biotic, physical, and cultural forces that affect tropical biodiversity.

 Due to their astonishing diversity and high rates of destruction, tropical ecosystems play a central role in debates about the nature and maintenance of the earth’s biodiversity.